 What is the difference between water bath canning and pressure canning?

 The boiling water bath method is exactly what you think: Jars of food are processed in a pot of boiling water.
 This method is used for foods that are naturally acidic, such as jams and pickles.
-But other foods that are not acidic, such as veggies (except tomatoes), poultry, meat, and fish need to be processed in a pressure canner.
+But other foods that are not acidic, such as veggies (except tomatoes), poultry, meat, and fish, need to be processed in a pressure canner.
 These pots have a domed lid with vent holes and a pressure-level gauge.

-The reason you need a pressure canner for low-acid foods is because spores of the bacterium that causes botulism are heat-resistant.
+The reason you need a pressure canner for low-acid foods is that spores of the bacterium that causes botulism are heat-resistant.
 Boiling water baths only reach 212 degrees Fahrenheit (the temperature at which water boils), but pressure canners can attain 240 to 250 degrees, which is hot enough to kill these dangerous spores.

 What is small-batch canning?

 Small-batch canning is just as it sounds: “You’ll process small amounts of produce rather than diving into bushels every time you preserve,” says Vinton.
 “I think it’s really important to think of home food preservation simply as another cooking method, like sautéing or baking, which is part of your kitchen repertoire.
 It doesn’t have to be an all-day project!”

 Can I use a canner on any kind of cooktop?

 Not exactly.
 Some canners cannot be used on glass cooktops because they do not sit flat on the surface, and the excessive heat can build up, causing the cooktop to crack.
 Also, canners made of aluminum will not work on induction cooktops, which require metallic pots for cooking.

 Is it cheaper to buy jarred food instead of canning food?